 The aesthetic medical market requires us to closely monitor the trends in the market and the needs of our customers, which may require us to introduce new products, technologies, devices, solutions, service categories and treatment procedures and enhance our existing services and procedures.
-We have active dialogue and exchange of information with experts from well-respected aesthetic medical institutions overseas such as the United States, Europe, Singapore, Japan and South Korea to learn and adopt aesthetic medical solutions, standards and technologies.
-We must maintain strong relationships with leading overseas aesthetic medical institutions to ensure that we are accessing the latest technology and quickly and cost-effectively responding to our customers' changing needs.
+We must maintain strong relationships with leading aesthetic medical institutions or consulting companies to ensure that we are accessing the latest technology and quickly and cost-effectively responding to our customers' changing needs.
 We may be required to incur development and acquisition costs to keep pace with new technologies, implement technological innovations or to replace obsolete technologies.
 If we fail to identify, develop and introduce new products, solutions, service categories, features, enhancements and technologies on a timely and cost-effective basis, demand for our services may decrease and we may not be able to compete effectively or attract customers, which may materially and adversely affect our business and results of operations.